Vish-Mayer/texas-holdem-table/README.md

-# React Texas Holdem Table
+# React Texas Hold'em Table

 ---

 ### Overview

-React application that allows a user to deal an open hand of Texas Holdem.
-The table displays all the players cards, and the outcome of the round.
+React application that allows a user to deal an open hand of Texas Hold'em.
+The table displays all of the players cards, and the outcome of the round.
 API from https://texas-holdem-hand-generator.herokuapp.com/

 ### Routes